CarsonScott/Adaptive-Template-Model/README.md

 ![](https://github.com/CarsonScott/Topological-Template-Matching/blob/master/img/example.png)

 The left image shows the input graph, and the right a color-coded version of the output graph.
 Each node is shaded according to the calculation of similarity at that point on the input graph.
 In the right upperhand corner is a key that relates each color with the associated level of similarity.
 As you can see, nodes with exactly three neighbors received strong similarity values with those with greater or less than three received weaker values.

+***

+## 5. Agents
+**_5.1) Agent Fitness_**

+Agents are used to control the movement of sliding templates.
+During a walk, an agent observes the local environment, or subgraph, as well as a performance rating, or similarity measurement, and selects an action, or neighbor, which becomes the position at the next step.
+When the total value of similarity measurements along a walk is high, then the agent is said to have performed well.
+When the total is low, its said to have performed poorly.

+Each agent has a finite memory space that it uses to store/retrieve information about the environment throughout a walk.
+Agents “earn” memory space by performing well, which means it can keep track of more information that it uses to make decisions about its movement during a walk.
+This means the agents that perform consistently well are rewarded with computational resources that help sustain those successful behaviors, while the lower-ranking agents are deprived of said resources which decreases their chance of survival.

+**_5.2) Agent Evolution_**

+Once an agent’s resources fall below a certain amount, it “goes extinct” and is removed from the population.
+On the other hand if the amount of resources exceeds a certain amount, the agent “reproduces” and creates a duplicate agent, where a small chance of mutation can lead to differences in the properties of its associated graph template.

+The competition for memory space among members a population is a zero-sum game, because the computational resources of a system is always finite.
+If the agents begin to overpopulate, meaning the demand for resources exceeds limitations of the system its running on, then all but the most-fit agents will begin to die out until an equilibrium is once again found.